Trafalgar Entertainment: 2020-2022

 In March 2020, Trafalgar Entertainment's flagship London venue Trafalgar Studios was forced to close its doors as a result of the COVID-19 pandemic.
 In May of that year, Westminster City Council granted planning permission to return Trafalgar Studios to a 630-seat theatre.
 Building work commenced in the Summer of 2020 and the redevelopment was overseen by Foster Wilson Size Architects.

 In May 2020, Trafalgar Entertainment reached an agreement with the New South Wales Government in Australia to become the new operator of Theatre Royal Sydney in a 55-year sublease.
 In July 2021, Theatre Royal Sydney reopened with Alanis Morissette's Broadway Musical Jagged Little Pill.

 In March 2021, the company acquired HQ Theatres, the UK's largest specialist regional theatre operator with a portfolio of 12 theatres, including Cliffs Pavilion in Westcliff-on-Sea, G Live in Guildford, Churchill Theatre in Bromley and the Orchard Theatre in Dartford.

-Trafalgar Entertainment also went on to acquire a 35-year lease at the Olympia Theatre, London, in May 2021.
+Trafalgar Entertainment also went on to acquire a 35-year lease at the British Airways Theatre, London, in May 2021.
 The theatre is currently under development as part of the regeneration of Olympia London and is set to open in 2025.

 In June 2021, Trafalgar Entertainment opened its first cinema complex, The Chiswick Cinema, a five-screen cinema with a private members club.
 It was the first new cinema in Chiswick, England, to open since 1934.

 After a restoration project in 2020, Trafalgar Studios was reopened as Trafalgar Theatre in July 2021 with a revival of the musical Jersey Boys.
 The restoration returned the venue to a single auditorium with a capacity of 630 seats.

 In August 2021, HQ Theatres, as part of the Trafalgar Entertainment group, became the new operator of The New Theatre in Cardiff, Wales, with a 25-year lease.

 The following month, Trafalgar Entertainment successfully acquired the children's performing arts organisation Helen O'Grady Drama Academy.

 In 2022, the company acquired the London theatre app Stagedoor.